BeIanChang/DocFoundry-Serve/README.md

 Stage-aware inference serving layer for agentic document reasoning.

+## Project Goal

+Provide a reproducible serving and benchmarking layer for agentic reasoning stages so we can compare:

+- `baseline`: single shared generation config for all requests
+- `stage_aware`: stage-specific policies for `planning`, `synthesis`, and `refinement`

+The service is designed to sit in front of vLLM and remain compatible with DocFoundry authentication semantics.

+## Current Progress

+Serving and routing:

+- `POST /generate` is implemented with stage-aware policy routing and baseline override.
+- Policy config is externalized in YAML (`config/policies.yaml`).
+- `X-Router-Mode` supports per-request mode switching for A/B benchmark runs.

+Reliability and production controls:

+- DocFoundry-compatible JWT decode path is integrated (`HS256`, `sub/email/name`, Bearer token).
+- Readiness endpoint (`GET /ready`) checks upstream vLLM and model availability.
+- Typed upstream error handling is implemented with retry budget and backoff.
+- Admission control is in place (max in-flight, queue cap, queue wait timeout, stage-aware shedding).
+- Metrics writing is asynchronous and batched to reduce per-request file I/O contention.

+Benchmarking and analysis:

+- Mixed-workload benchmark script is implemented for baseline vs stage-aware runs.
+- Result analyzer reports avg latency, p95 latency, tokens/sec, and per-stage breakdown.
+- CI is enabled for compile checks and tests on push/PR.

 ## Motivation

 Agentic workflows do not have uniform generation needs across steps.
 Planning should be fast and concise, synthesis needs larger output windows, and refinement should be stable and deterministic. `DocFoundry-Serve` provides a policy-aware gateway in front of vLLM so each stage gets a tuned generation profile while preserving benchmark reproducibility.